dereknovak/RB120-LS/study_guide.md

 Polymorphism via inheritance can be achieved through two different approaches, *class* and *interface* inheritance.

 Class inheritance use a behavior from a shared parent-class, allowing each subclass to respond to it.
-Individual subclasses may have unique implemetation of the behavior, *overriding* its execution.
+Individual subclasses may have unique implemetations of the behavior, *overriding* its execution.

 ```ruby
 class Musician